sandy-onori/Project-Java-and-Web-Development-/README.md

 To verify the correct installation open the Command Prompt and type the commands `node -v` and `npm -v` to display the installed versions:

-Now from the Command Prompt you need to change directory using the cd command and move inside the `myapp\node_modules` folder uploaded with this project.
-For example if you extracted the myapp folder on the desktop the command will be: `cd %userprofile%\Desktop\myapp\node_modules`
+Now from the Command Prompt you need to change directory using the cd command and move inside the `myapp` folder containing this project.
+For example if you extracted the `myapp` folder on the desktop the command will be: `cd %userprofile%\Desktop\myapp`

-Again from the Command Prompt run the command `npm install` to install all the dependencies listed in `package.json` file that inside the node_modules folder.
+Again from the Command Prompt run the command `npm install` to install all the dependencies listed in `package.json` file that inside the `myapp` folder.
-If the installation is not successful, you can just extract the `node_modules.zip` file that will contain all the necessary files.

 ## Starting the servers and browser